phukkoo/Coursera_getdata_assignment/CodeBook.md

 ---

 ## Project Description
- we have been given a data set from Human Activity Recognition database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.
+ We have been given a data set from Human Activity Recognition database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.

  GetData Course project requirements.